botpress/modules/packages/botpress-analytics/README.md

 <img src='/assets/analytics-screenshot.png' height='300px'>

 **Note**: All graphic captures have been taken on an empty bot then it's not looking pretty well...
-Pull requests will be appreciate to show full potential of this module.
+Pull requests would be appreciate to show full potential of this module on a real chatbot.

 ## Get started